wmj/pytest/README.md

 pytest
 ======

 used for writing python code
-#!/usr/bin/python
-print 'a test for git'